What did your dad do for Milosevic?

 Tim Luckhurst finds collective amnesia in Serbia, as people assure him that, all along, they hated the dictator and supported the resistance.

 Serbs love myths.
 They compensate for desolation and disgrace.
 They poison the national psyche, too.
 But, like an alcoholic who must drink more just to keep going, Serbs grab myths to give them courage.
 In Belgrade, the people are manufacturing a whole new set.
-Ante, a western-educated banker and economist and one of the group of young Serbs who chaperoned me around the city, called them "the compendium of reassuring lies".
+Ante, a western-educated banker and economist and one of the group of young Serbs who chaperoned me around the city, called them "the compendium of reassuring lies."
 But reassuring for whom?

 Some myths are plain ridiculous.
 I listened in bemused silence as Vladan, suave, sophisticated and a fixer for western television companies, explained that Arkan, Serbia's legendary gangster and paramilitary psychopath, is not really dead.
 Arkan was shot in the lobby of the Intercontinental Hotel in January.
 His death was witnessed by dozens.
 But Vladan was adamant.
 "Why is his grave guarded night and day?
 They cannot allow DNA testing of the corpse.
 It would prove the body is not his.
 Everyone knows the eyes were removed from the corpse.
 The face was battered to prevent identification."